 Since the troubadours wrote and performed songs, here is the same example sung by Kathryn Wheeler.

 The medieval idea of musical rhetoric, of convincing a listener through the communication of ideas and emotions, leads to the fundamental question of intelligibility.
 Sung poetry can only be rhetorical if it is comprehensible.
 There are three performance options for communicating to an audience:

 2. Sing in the original language and give out translation sheets.
 A printed programme can be devised with the original words side by side with a translation in the vernacular language of the audience, and this can work well, a helpful aid for the audience to follow the story.
-However, attention is then divided, and immediacy is lost.
+However, attention is then divided, and the immediacy of the performance is lost.

 3. Have a repertoire of medieval songs translated into modern English for English-speaking audiences.
-The original, historical singers sang songs and listeners heard them in a language they understood, and so it is arguably a more historically informed performance to do the same, to tell the stories in as direct a way as possible, fulfilling the rules of rhetoric.
-Indeed, in translating a song into the listeners’ vernacular, one is following medieval practice.
+The original, historical singers sang songs and listeners heard them in a language they understood, and so it is arguably a more historically informed performance to do the same, to tell the stories in as direct a way as possible, fulfilling the rules of rhetoric for a modern audience.
+Indeed, in translating a song into the listeners’ vernacular, one is following evidenced medieval practice.
 Ar ne kuth ich sorghe non – Formerly I knew no sorrow – is one of the first surviving songs in the English language, dated to the first half of the 13th century.
 It is French rather than English in origin.
 The manuscript page has the French lyric below the music, words and notes aligned, and the English words below the French.
 The English lyric is a contrafactum (substituting one text for another), with the same meaning as the French.
 The same is true, for example, of Angelus in virginem in the late 13th century English manuscript, Arundel 248.
 Underneath the Latin words are English words, Gabriel fram evene king.
 It is not strictly a direct translation, since as such it would neither scan nor rhyme, but each verse in English has the same thematic content as the Latin original.
 This happened several times to the sequence (a chant or hymn, sung or recited during the liturgy of the Eucharist) Letabundus exultet fidelis chorus, the first evidence of which is c.
 1100 (British Museum MS Add.
 18, 302).
 All the translated versions of Letabundus are 15th century and macaronic, in two languages, mostly Middle English but retaining some lines of Latin, and they are the anonymous Regem regum a mayde hath borne (Bodleian Library MS Ashmole 189, f.
 104v–105r, 15th century); The incorrupt wombe virginall, written by James Ryman in c.
 1492 (Cambridge University Library MS Ee.
 I. 12, f.
 35v); Now wel may we merthis make (Selden Carol Book, Bodleian Library, Oxford, MS. Archive Selden B. 26, f.
 10r); and Glad and blithe mote ye be (Selden Carol Book, Bodleian Library, Oxford, MS. Archive Selden B. 26, f.
 19v).
 The common medieval practice of singing in a vernacular translation the intended audience will understand, translated from a language the audience wouldn’t understand, drives home the same point about medieval song: the rhetorical purpose for the singer is to communicate, and that requires direct comprehension by the audience.

 If possible, read the music from the original page.
 Many holding institutions have scanned their manuscripts and made them freely available on their websites.
 The advantage of reading the original music is that medieval notation often indicates information that modern notation cannot convey, such as syllable emphases or stresses.